 Donnelly (the new name for the tyres formerly known as Clement) has designed the X’Plor MSO for mixed conditions with a smooth rolling centre section and bigger shoulder knobs, but it looks more aggressive overall than the Challenge Gravel Grinder.
 It comes in 32, 36 and 40mm widths and regular clincher and tubeless varieties.

 Prices above are for 36mm and 40mm variants.
-If you need to be UCI-cyclocross-legal, you can pick up Clement-labelled 32mm X’Plor MSO for £26.49.
 The change of name came about when the brand's licence to Donnelly Sports LLC ended because brand owner Pirelli was returning to the bike tyre sector.

 The Overide is a brand new tyre from the French company and is its début into the burgeoning gravel and adventure bike market.
 It comes in 35 and 38mm widths and Hutchinson has opted for a very smooth tread design with low profile diamond shaped blocks of alternating size.
 It’s tubeless-ready with a dual compound construction.